System Procedure 3.36.1 Academic Programs

 The chancellor may approve academic programs culminating in a more specifically named master’s degree type, for example, master of arts in teaching, master of business administration, master of fine arts, master of public administration, or master of science in nursing.

-At least one-half of the required credits in a master’s degree, exclusive of a thesis, capstone, or similar culminating project, must be credits restricted exclusively to graduate student enrollment.
+At least one-half of the required credits in a master’s degree must be restricted exclusively to graduate student enrollment.

 A master’s degree may have one or more emphases of at least 9 credits when at least 18 credits in the major are common to all the emphases.